simkimsia/smu-mle-cs611-202508-assignment1/slideument_structure_plan.md

   - Financial data: Strict validation for critical fields, flagging for analysis fields
   - Clickstream: Lenient defaults (missing clicks = 0)
   - Demographics: Flag edge cases but preserve for ML feature engineering
+  - **Data Preservation Philosophy**: Keep SSN and Name in silver for data lineage, exclude from gold for ML
 - **Extensibility**: Easy to add new data sources or modify validation rules per processor

 ### Technical Architecture Box